-Free Training: Transparency and Explainability in AI Systems
+Transparency and Explainability in AI Systems | Free Training

 November 18, 2025

-his course builds directly on the foundations established in our AI Governance Foundations module and continues our structured series on AI Governance, Risk Management, and Compliance.
+This course builds directly on the foundations established in our AI Governance Foundations module and continues our structured series on AI Governance, Risk Management, and Compliance.
 While the first course introduced the core concepts, principles, and regulatory landscape, this course goes deeper into the essential pillars of transparency and explainability.
 It is designed to help you understand why these principles matter and apply them in practice, aligning with international standards such as ISO/IEC 42001, the NIST AI Risk Management Framework, and the EU AI Act.
 Together, these courses form a progressive learning pathway, equipping you with the knowledge and tools to implement, monitor, and audit AI systems responsibly as you advance through the full AI GRC curriculum.

 Transparency and explainability are two of the most critical principles in the governance of artificial intelligence.
 They provide the foundation for trust, accountability, and meaningful oversight of AI systems.